mtpereira/backshop-ansible-101/slides/md/slides.md

   - Great replacement for bash as "infrastructure glue" for sysadmins and alike
   - 284 modules available and 2620 roles on https://galaxy.ansible.com

+Note:
+Explain idempotence and state

 ---

 ## Basic commands
 There are 2 essential commands
   - `ansible`
   - `ansible-playbook`

+Note:
+There are others, we'll focus on these 2.

 ---